iTwin/itwinjs-core/simpleviewtest/README.md

 ## Environment Variables

 * SVT_STANDALONE_FILENAME
-  * Local path to an imodel, which will be the one opened by default at start-up.
+  * Local path to an iModel, which will be the one opened by default at start-up.
 * SVT_STANDALONE_VIEWNAME
-  * The view to open by default within an imodel.
+  * The view to open by default within an iModel.
 This may only be used in conjunction with SVT_STANDALONE_FILENAME.